While iOS 14 supported a wide range of older iPhone and iPad models, iOS 15 might drop support for iPhone models below iPhone 7 series.

-Apple fans and enthusiasts are eagerly waiting for the arrival of iOS 15.
-There are rumors that iOS 15 will bring some major changes.
+Apple fans and enthusiasts are eagerly waiting for the arrival of iOS 15 Beta 6.
+There are rumors that iOS 15 Beta 6 will bring some major changes.

 Expected iOS 15 Release Date

-Apple will introduce iOS 15 at the upcoming 2021 Worldwide Developers Conference (WWDC) on June 7.
+Apple was introduce iOS 15 at the 2021 Worldwide Developers Conference (WWDC) on June 7.
 The company will host a keynote event on 7th June, where they are likely to unveil iOS 15, macOS, iPadOS 15, tvOS 15, and watchOS 8 for its respective devices.